rluta/vertx-elasticsearch-service/README.md

 Vert.x 3 elasticsearch service with event bus proxying and RxJava support.
 Forked from [ef-labs/vertx-elasticsearch-service](https://github.com/ef-labs/vertx-elasticsearch-service).

+The difference to [ef-labs/vertx-elasticsearch-service](https://github.com/ef-labs/vertx-elasticsearch-service) are some additional features and the request and reponse objects are concrete java classes instead of the generic JsonObject.

 ### Version Matrix

 | vert.x    | elasticsearch  | vertx-elasticsearch-service     |